 Additionally, the full list of podcast-ready classrooms and lecture halls can alert you to which rooms will incur a delay before podcasting can begin, as some podcast-ready rooms need some equipment installed before they can be used.

-Use the yellow wireless microphone that is located inside the Media Station in order to be recorded.
+Use the wireless microphone that is located inside the Media Station in order to be recorded.
 The wired microphone connected to the wall is not connected to the recording device.

 Clip the wireless microphone to your collar about 8 inches from your mouth.